Miscellaneous Productions presents

 As Zipes states on his publishing firm’s website: “History is doomed to repeat itself.
 We must preserve the things that make us human, and stand up to forces that would tear our society apart”.

-The lecture, filmed at the sumptuous Victorian Upson Room at the Walter Library at the University of Minneapolis in late October of 2020, directed by Elaine Carol in collaboration with a professional crew, will be launched in the New Year as a Facebook Watch event, with an opportunity for Q&A.
+The lecture, filmed at the sumptuous Victorian Upson Room at the Walter Library at the University of Minneapolis in late October of 2020, directed by Elaine Carol in collaboration with a professional crew, will be launched in the New Year as a Facebook Watch event, with an opportunity for a live Q&A. The date for this very special event is February 17, 2021.
+Please check our social media for updates and times.

 A Celebratory Workshop for Youth in a Time of Isolation and Quarantine

-Another series of fun-filled free workshops conducted as part of the creation of MISCELLANEOUS Productions’ 2021 theatre work Plague is Distance Hats.
-The project begins with the distribution of 200 art kits to representative youth groups around British Columbia.
+Distance Hats is another series of fun-filled *free* workshops conducted as part of the creation of MISCELLANEOUS Productions’ 2021 theatre work Plague.
+The project begins with the distribution of 200 art kits to representative youth groups in British Columbia.
 Participating youth will engage via Zoom with professional costume designers, a woodworking master and stilt walker, a theatre and film director, and a visual artist specializing in using recycled objects.
 The artistic team will collaborate with youth participants to create a collection of imaginative big hats, each relating to the youths’ interpretations of fairy tales and folklore from their own cultures, and from their imaginations.

 With an emphasis on process rather than product, the workshops are based on a project coming out of schools in South China and will be focussed on serving the particular needs of artistic youth during this complex time of plague and uncertainty.